-Create the schema user, tablespace set, sharded tables, and duplicated tables for a sharded database that uses the composite sharding method.
+Create the schema user, tablespace set, sharded tables, and duplicated tables for an Oracle Globally Distributed Database that uses the composite sharding method.

 - Connect to the shard catalog host, and set the ORACLE_SID to the shard catalog name. - 2.
 Connect to the shard catalog database, create the application schema user, and grant privileges and roles to the user.